 Aid station captains, we ask that you reach out directly to the volunteers at your aid station, we will provide you with the email addresses – try to do this within one week of the race and please try to get some “buy-in” / participation on providing extra hot food items and extra touches to the aid station – most people will be thrilled to get involved in this way.

-If after reviewing the Volunteer Assignments Page you think you are understaffed over any period of time, please let us know and we will see what we can do to provide more volunteers – if you would like to recruit for those gaps, that would be great as well, as always, if you do, have your volunteers sign up on the website via the Volunteer sign-up Form but realize that we typically close volunteer registration 1 week prior to the race.
+If after reviewing the Volunteer Assignments Page you think you are understaffed over any period of time, please let us know and we will see what we can do to provide more volunteers – if you would like to recruit for those gaps, that would be great as well, as always, if you do, have your volunteers sign up on the website via the Volunteer sign-up Form but realize that we typically close volunteer registration 1 week prior to the race as it is not possible at that point to effectively take on, assign and communicate with new volunteers.

 To our knowledge nobody working an aid station has ever been questioned by an authority but if it should ever happen know that this event is permitted through the US Forest Service, Minnesota DNR, Superior Hiking Trail Association, Lake County and Cook County.
-Should anyone every approach you during the race or bring anything into question please make use of the HAM Radio Operators to get in touch with me the Race Director.
+Should anyone every approach you during the race or bring anything into question please make use of the HAM Radio Operators to get in touch with the Race Director – John Storkamp.

 Aid Station Open Times: